American Federation of Teachers (AFT)

 8.15 Committee Appointment and Participation.

 From time to time the College President or Administration will establish ad hoc or standing advisory committees.
-If unit adjunct faculty II representation is requested, those unit adjunct faculty II mutually acceptable to the Association and the College may serve and will be paid twenty-five dollars ($25) per committee meeting hour.
+If unit adjunct faculty II representation is requested, those unit adjunct faculty II mutually acceptable to the Association and the College may serve and will be paid twenty-eight dollars ($28) per committee meeting hour.
 Unit adjunct faculty II shall submit timesheets recording their participation for those hours biweekly to the dean or administrator from whose budget the unit adjunct will be paid.
 No unit adjunct faculty II will be required to participate on any committee.

 8.16 Tuition Reimbursement.

 Unit adjunct faculty II, spouses, and children age 25 or younger shall have the right to receive reimbursement of tuition for all credit courses taken at ECC, in which they receive a grade of "C", or better.
+The tuition must be paid in full to request reimbursement and the request must be completed and submitted within ninety (90) days of semester completion or the request will be denied.

 8.17 Reduction in Force.